rwblokzijl/Msc-thesis-EuroToken/thesis.md

 In this chapter we will evaluate our solution to the problems as explored in the problem description.
 We first describe two field trails that showed the proof-of-concept in action.
-This demonstrates how EuroToken is able to perform the basic functions of money and allows for off-line transfers.
+This demonstrates how EuroToken is able to perform the basic functions of money and allows for offline transfers.
 We then describe some structured experiments that measure the scalability of the network and evaluate whether the promise of a double-spend proof but still scalable network has been met.
 Finally, we evaluate the extensibility and feature set as a whole,